EDM115/workspace-hash/README.md

 - `1` : Changes detected in the hashes
 - `2` : Error with the arguments (either `--generate` or `--compare` is missing, or both were provided)
 - `3` : Unknown arguments provided
-- `4` : No workspaces found, either the `pnpm-workspace.yaml` file is missing or the `packages` field is not set up correctly
+- `4` : No workspaces found, either because `pnpm-workspace.yaml` is missing or the root `package.json` has no valid `workspaces` field
 - `5` : An unexpected error occurred, please open an issue with the logs

 ## :test_tube: Examples